-4.1 shíshálh Nation Strategic Land Use Plan
+4.14.2 shíshálh Nation Strategic Land Use Plan

-The Egmont/Pender Harbour Official Community Plan acknowledges and respects the shíshálh Nation in whose territory this area sits.
-The SCRD recognizes that lands within the Plan area are located within the territory of the shíshálh Nation.
-The SCRD has a close working relationship with the shíshálh Nation who are represented on the SCRD Board by a member of the shíshálh Nation Council.
-Elected officials and staff from both the SCRD and the shíshálh Nation meet on a regular basis to discuss issues of mutual interest and both are parties to several memoranda of understanding and agreements.
-The SCRD engages with the shíshálh Nation regarding any proposals to amend the Official Community Plan and related zoning bylaws within their territory, which includes the Egmont/Pender Harbour area.
+According Pursuant to the Local Government Act during throughout the preparation of an Official Community Plan a local government must consider opportunities for early and ongoing consultation with first nations.
+The SCRD recognizes that lands within the Plan area are located within the territory of the shishálh Nation.
+The SCRD has a close working relationship with the shishálh Nation who are represented on the SCRD Board by a member of the shishálh Nation Council.
+Elected officials and staff from both the SCRD and the shishálh Nation meet on a regular on-going basis to discuss issues of mutual interest and both are parties to several memoranda of understanding and agreements.
+The SCRD has engaged with the shishálh